What is the Best Embroidery Digitizing Software for Me?

 Looking to start embroidery digitizing to create or edit embroidery designs?
-As the world’s most awarded embroidery digitizer, two questions I always get asked are:
+As the world’s most awarded embroidery digitizer, people always ask me two questions:

-However, what does differ in different software programs is the advanced tools & features that make creating designs easier.
-Some software programs do require more leg work with the manual inputting of ‘stitch settings’ while others I would consider ‘more advanced’ as they help automate the process & speed things up for you.
+However, what does differ is the advanced digitizing tools and features that make creating designs easier.
+Some do require more leg work with manually inputting ‘stitch settings,’ while others are more advanced as they help automate the process and speed things up for you.
 For this reason, please note that:

 All digitizing software is not the same, and there are many angles to consider when you’re in the market of buying a program.